 3. Remove the four screws.

 4. Pull out the FCM housing. ( It separates from the PDC )

 5. Looking at the FCM, you will see two rows of needle pins, and one row of flat pins.

 6. The flat pins are the culprits, what I did was use a fine small file and cleaned both sides of the flat pins only.
 They appeared to have a white coating of buildup on them.

 7. Then I took small needle nose pliers and gave each flat pin a very small slight twist.
 Not to much, but a noticeable twist.

-8. I re-inserted the FCM into the PDC, tighten back the 4 torx screws and voila!
+8. I re-inserted the FCM into the PDC, tighten back the four torx screws and voila!

-9. Lights have been on for the last 2 weeks and 5 days now.
+9. Lights have been on for the last two weeks and five days now.

-Now, if I could just get my power window on the passenger side to work 100 % of the time as opposed to 75 % of the time, I d be a happy camper.
+Now, if I could just get my power window on the passenger side to work one hundred percent of the time as opposed to seventy five percent of the time, I would be a happy camper.